davidmalawey/openLab/methods.md

 - ![off-the-print pic6](img/img_otp6.jpg)

 ### Vacuum
 This particular design reappears throughout the lab.
 It is a simple adapter for vacuum hoses and attachments to allow universal fitment as you need.
 Universal fitment comes from your customization of the design, rather than one-size-fits-all.
 Download the parts on grabCAD for customizing or printing.
-[Link to GrabCAD parts HERE.](https://grabcad.com/library/adapter-52)
+[Link to GrabCAD parts HERE.](https://grabcad.com/library/adapter-52)  Keywords: parametric, tube, hose, pipe, flow, nozzle, connector.

 - ![vacuum adapter](img/img_adapter1.jpg)
 - ![vacuum adapter examples](img/img_adapter3.jpg)